HealthInfographic2.png

 Community and School WASH project in Mukuru and Kasarani Informal Settlements, Nairobi | Kenya

-The goal of this program was to deliver WASH interventions to improve waste disposal, increase access to and use of safe water, improve hygiene practices in households and decrease waterborne diseases among children between 0-14 years.
+The goal of this program was to deliver WASH interventions to improve waste disposal, increase access to and use of safe water, improve hygiene practices in households and decrease waterborne disease among children between 0-14 years.
 Learn More

 WASH Project in Oromia Region | Ethiopia